-NOTE: To restart the wizard at anytime, power up the quad, press and hold the button on the led board until vortex beeps 2 times (first beep after ~3 seconds, second beep after ~5 seconds).
-Alternatively you can also enter tx Wizard via OSD menu
+NOTE: To restart the wizard at anytime, power up the quad, press and hold the button on the led board until Vortex beeps 2 times (first beep after ~3 seconds, second beep after ~5 seconds).
+Alternatively you can also reset the Tx Wizard via OSD menu

-Once the wizard is finished, various Cleanflight settings will be configured, including enabling oneshot, motor\stop, and failsafe.
+Once the wizard is finished, various Betaflight settings will be configured, including enabling oneshot125, motor\stop, and failsafe.